-- In the Basic Job Search box, type in the keyword ‘correctional’ and click the Search button.
+- In the Search Jobs box, search for the keyword ‘correctional’.

 - From the Search Results list, find the CSW position you want to apply for and click its link.

-If you’re being further considered in the competition process, we will email you a request to provide these documents:
+If you are being considered in the competition process, we will email you a request to provide these documents:

 - CPR Level-C certification